JaimeSalmeron/JaimeSalmeron/README.md

 - 👀 I’m interested in Robotic Engineering
 - 🌱 I’m currently learning Coding/Machinery/Design/Mechanical Engineering/Electrical Engineering.
 - 💞️ I’m looking to collaborate on Coding.
-- 📫 How to reach me SalmeronJaime23@gmail.com or Jaime Salmeron (On Discord)
+- 📫 How to reach me SalmeronJaime23@gmail.com

 <!---
 JaimeSalmeron/JaimeSalmeron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.